MobilityData/gtfs-reference/pages/calendar.md

         required: true
         tags: []
         text: |
           The **service_id** contains an ID that uniquely identifies a set of dates when service is available for one or more routes.
 Each service_id value can appear at most once in a calendar.txt file.
 This value is dataset unique.
-It is referenced by the [trips.txt](#tripstxt) file.
+It is referenced by the [trips.txt](#trips) file.
   - field_name: monday
     details:
-      - ID: 1
+      - ID: 2
         required: true
         tags: []
         text: |